Amish Autumn Tour

 Say goodbye to Lancaster county.
 Today will be filled with shopping – on to Berks County and the Oley Valley.
 Oley was settled by Germans and French Huguenots in the late 1600 and 1700’s.
 Once home to Mordecai Lincoln, great grandfather of Abraham and also once home to Daniel Boone.
 Oley has a little jewel of a fabric shop named “Ladyfingers”.

 We will have a lunch break at a local cafe then depart for “Philadelphia Premium Outlets” with over 160 outlet stores.

 Your hotel is a short drive away in Phoenixville where your accommodations will be at the Hampton Inn & Suites.
-Your hotel is conveniently located in a business park close to the Greater Philadelphia Expo Center, where the Pennsylvania National Quilt Extravaganza XX takes place.
+Your hotel is conveniently located in a business park close to the Greater Philadelphia Expo Center, where the Pennsylvania National Quilt Extravaganza takes place.
 Check in and enjoy the remainder of the day at your leisure.
 There are several places within walking distance for dinner.
 (B)

 Credit: Pennsylvania Relief Sale

 Breakfast at your hotel then depart for a full day at the quilt show (10am to 6pm).

 The Pennsylvania National Quilt Extravaganza is the largest and most prominent quilt arts event in the northeast, all under one roof.
 The exhibits at the Extravaganza will offer over 600 quilts and garments presented in gallery style as well as more than 200 vendor booths offering everything from completed quilts and garments to supplies and equipment used in making them.
 The quilt competition features wonderful entries from throughout the nation.
 The “Extravaganza” will not disappoint you.
 Just imagine the thousands of like minded people descending on the Expo Center, all with QUILTING on their mind.
 The visitors are from all walks of life and they come from all corners of the world.